3D-Wizards-Inc/3D-Wizards-Inc.github.io/index.md

 ## Current State of the Project

-We have completed milestone M1, which consists of the landing page and the mockups of four other pages: store, custom order, about us, and business inquiries.
-Much of the functionality of the pages have already been implemented as part of our [M1 project](https://github.com/orgs/3D-Wizards-Inc/projects/1), which displays the full list of issues completed in M1.
+We have completed milestone M1 and M2, which consists of the landing page,  about us page, and business inquiries page as well as working 1st drafts of the store, custom order, and cart pages.
+We have sucsesfully began using database features to customize and add a product to the users cart which can be viewed on the cart page.
 To view the repositories and source code of our project, our [github organization can be viewed here](https://github.com/3D-Wizards-Inc).

 ### Landing Page